powsybl/powsybl-entsoe/docs/flow_decomposition/algorithm-description.md

 Countries' net position computation is done once for all on base case using AC loadflow in the initial network, before any other alteration of the input.

-The net position of a country is calculated as the sum of the mean leaving flow of all AC and HVDC line interconnections (losses are shared equally between both countries)
+The net position of a country is calculated as the sum of the mean leaving flow of all AC and HVDC line interconnections (losses are shared equally between both countries).

+Unpaired half lines contribute only to the net position of its physical terminal.

 ## Losses compensation